sedjokas/TBS-and-TBMR/README.md

 Create a new model and copy/paste the model to your GAMA, file: modelSerge.gaml.

 The R files help to have friendly plots.
-The mathematical model was implemeted in GAMAPLATFORM using Gaml language
+The mathematical model was implemented in GAMAPLATFORM using Gaml language

 Enjoy.